Fuse Washington

-Fuse Washington is a progressive advocacy organization in Washington state and a member of the ProgressNow network.
+Fuse Washington is a progressive advocacy organization in Washington state.
+It is a member of the ProgressNow network.
 Fuse, a 501(c)(4) organization, along with its sister organization the Fuse Innovation Fund, a 501(c)(3) organization, claims to be the state's largest progressive organization because of its email list of more than 100,000 people.

 History and mission

-Fuse was launched in 2007 by Executive Director Aaron Ostrom.
-Since then, the organization has grown to a staff of 17 with a thirteen-member Board of Directors.
+Fuse was launched in 2007 by executive director Aaron Ostrom.
+Since then, the organization has grown to a staff of 14 with a ten-member board of directors.

 Like other ProgressNow organizations, Fuse uses e-mail campaigns and grassroots organizing to inform its subscribers about local politics and lobby elected officials.
 Fuse focuses primarily on campaigns involving climate change, racial justice, tax reform, political accountability, and workers rights.

-Progressive Voters Guide
+Voters guide

 Washington

 Fuse started their Progressive Voters Guide in 2008 as an online elections guide to races and initiatives in Washington state.
 The guide includes the endorsements and voting recommendations of many progressive organizations.
-Fuse's current partners include Washington Conservation Voters, Planned Parenthood Alliance Advocates, the Washington State Labor Council, The Stranger, UFCW Local 21, and Unite Here.
+Fuse's current partners include Washington Conservation Voters, Planned Parenthood Alliance Advocates, the Washington State Labor Council, The Stranger, UFCW Local 3000, and Unite Here.

-National Expansion
+National expansion

 Fuse worked with Progress Virginia to expand their guide to Virginia for the 2019 elections.
 ProgressNow Colorado used Fuse's site to create a guide in 2020, along with California, Michigan, Pennsylvania, Virginia, and Wisconsin.
+In 2022, Fuse added an eighth state, Arizona, to their voters guide website.

-Electoral Advocacy
+Electoral edvocacy

+2022 elections

+Fuse Washington and its affiliated federal Super PAC, Together for Progress, and state PAC, Fuse Votes, combined spent more than $1.5 million in the 2022 election.
+More than half of that spending was focused on the race in Washington's 3rd Congressional District and another 30% was focused on Washington's 8th Congressional District.
+Fuse ran ads in which they described Republicans Joe Kent and Matt Larkin as extreme and opposed to abortion.
+Fuse's work in the 3rd district received more attention after Democrat Marie Gluesenkamp Perez won her election by less than 1 percent.
+This was considered a significant upset in a district that had "relative absence of spending from national Democrats."

-2018 Elections
+2018 elections

-Fuse attended a fundraiser for Cathy McMorris Rodgers and recorded comments by Republican Rep. Devin Nunes that received widespread attention after being aired on The Rachel Maddow Show.
+Fuse attended a fundraiser for Cathy McMorris Rodgers and recorded comments by Republican Representative Devin Nunes that received widespread attention after being aired on The Rachel Maddow Show.
 In his remarks, Nunes said that Republican leaders in the U.S. House had delayed impeaching then Deputy Attorney General Rod Rosenstein because it would have delayed the Senate's confirmation of Judge Brett Kavanaugh to the U.S. Supreme Court.
 Nunes also said that a Republican majority in Congress was necessary to protect President Donald Trump from investigations.